 The second perimeter (at the house) can also be handled either way, but you will get more light with a 120-volt system (normal house power).

 All of this will cost ‘some’ money, and a good portion of it will be consumed by a professional installer (unless you have the ability to do it yourself).
 However in the end, you will be better protected and much less likely to be burglarized as the would-be burglar moves on to an easier target.

-One of the best motion light systems (brands) that I have come across (and use) are the RAB Lighting products, particularly their Super Stealth 360.
+One of the best motion light systems (brands) that I have come across (and use) is the RAB Super Stealth Outdoor Motion Light, particularly their Super Stealth 360.
 I can’t say enough good things about them…

 There are a variety of solar motion lights out there… just be aware that “you get what you pay for”, meaning, if you buy something cheap, it’s going to be cheap.
 Don’t be cheap when it comes to your security.